 Therefore, you’ll get the frozen random name after choosing the Copy Here as Values Only option.

-Read More: How to Select Random Sample in Excel (4 Methods)
+Read More: How to Lock Rows in Excel When Scrolling

 2. Changing Calculation Options